cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 The {{< param cfy_manager_name >}} will begin orchestrating all of the steps necessary to deploy a new environment from your blueprint.
 The {{< param cfy_manager_name >}} provides several pieces of information about the deployment, so please take the time to explore some of the following features on the deployment page:

 * Inspect the Install workflow Execution Task Graph until it is finished.
-The bars of the graph will turn green as operations complete.
+The bars of the graph will turn green as operations are complete.
 The Execution Task Graph is a powerful feature that visualizes workflows and includes the ability to resume workflows from the point of failure.
 * Review the logs, located in the "Deployment Events/Logs" section of the deployment page
 * Navigate to the Deployment Info page and review the Outputs that were defined during blueprint creation.
 These correspond to the Terraform module's Outputs.
 * Navigate to the Deployment Info page and review the Inputs.
 These represent the values that were provided to the {{< param cfy_manager_name >}} during deployment.